Ngina07/My-Neighbourhood/neighbourhood/README.md

-## Instagram
+## My-Neighbourhood
-### Instagram is a clone of the actual instagram app.
+### My-neighbourhood is an app that allows users to enter their neighbourhood and see health services, authorities and neighbourhood notifications

 #### By : Phillis Ngina Njoroge

 ### Description
-The web-app displays images uploaded by the app admin.
-Users are able the view the images,search images by catgory and copy photo links.Access live link [here]https://clonestagram101.herokuapp.com/)
+My-neighbourhood is an app that allows users to enter their neighbourhood and see health services, authorities and neighbourhood notifications.Access live link [here]https://clonestagram101.herokuapp.com/)

 ## BDD